 We know that there’s nothing worse than seeing your baby in distress.
 Pacifying them through the process comes down to spending extra time getting the little one excited about the move and making sure they feel heard.
-In this guide, you will learn more about how to move effortlessly to a new city with a toddler.
+In this guide, you will learn more about how to move with a toddler.

 Before the Move

 1. Understand what moving looks like for your child

 Children view the world differently than adults.
 They like consistency— familiar people, objects, parks.
 Uprooting them from the current home means pulling the safety net from beneath their feet.
 This can be traumatic, and knowing they can’t do anything to stop the move makes them feel helpless.
 As parents, understand that your child may appear erratic or act out to express their confusion and frustration.
 Stay calm and patient with them.
 Give them extra affection to soothe their anxiety.

 Moving is an inevitable part of most people’s lives, but not so for toddlers, whose current home might be their whole world.
 The concept of relocation is foreign to them.
 As a parent, you should start getting them familiar with moving as early as possible.
 The sooner you do this, the smoother the transition will go.

 Here are some ways to help your child understand the idea of moving:

 - Use stories, toys, and furniture to explain the concept of moving.

 - Place objects like moving supplies like boxes and tapes around the house ahead of time, so the kids get familiar with them.

 - When you pack away your child’s toys or favorite blanket, let them know it’s not being thrown away.